aiidateam/aiida-core/docs/source/backup/index.rst

 your backup software (under Ubuntu, Backup -> check the "Folders" tab).

-.. note:: If your database is very large (more than a few hundreds of thousands of nodes and workflows), a standard backup of your repository folder will be very slow (up to days), thus slowing down your computer dramatically.
+.. note:: If your database is very large (more than a few hundreds of thousands of nodes), a standard backup of your repository folder will be very slow (up to days), thus slowing down your computer dramatically.
 To fix this problem you can set up an incremental backup of your repository by following the instructions :ref:`here<repository_backup>`.